 Oxford also has a relationship with TCAT which involves our year 12 students accessing specialist STEM and languages support sessions, academic talks, experimental facilities and the latest research.

 Priestley also takes part in HE+, a collaborative project with the University of Cambridge.
 HE+ is a year-long programme that includes academic extension classes, subject masterclasses, information and guidance sessions, and a visit to the university.

 All your teachers will help you to reach your full potential, but we also have a team dedicated to raising the aspirations of Priestley students.

 Ian Hughes graduated with a BA (Hons.) in French, is an examiner for AQA and has an MA in Education.
-He is Head of Faculty and also teaches Extended Project (EPQ) and English GCSE.
 He is passionate about getting more students from state education into the best universities.

 Jenny George is a former Bridgewater High School pupil who studied at Priestley College.
 She went on to secure a 1st Class Philosophy Degree from the University of Warwick.